ludiosarchive/pinned-git/README.md

 ## Requirements

-*	git 1.7.7 or newer, the first version with `git clone --config ...`
+*	git 1.7.7 or newer.
+1.7.7 is the first version that supports `git clone --config ...`

 	*	CentOS 6.5 ships git 1.7.1; almost everything else should have a new-enough git.